samuelsholib/pwa-text-editor/README.md

 ## Tasks

 ```
-My task is to build a text editor that runs in the browser.
-The app will be a single-page application that meets the PWA criteria.
-Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.
+My task was to build a text editor that runs in the browser.
+The app is a single-page application that meets the PWA criteria.
+Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application also function offline.

 To build this text editor, I started with  an existing application and implemented methods for getting and storing data to an IndexedDB database.
 I used a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.